fortyninemaps/picogeojson/README.md

 # picogeojson

-Simple, fast, and straightforward GeoJSON parsing and serialization with zero dependencies.
+Straightforward and compliant GeoJSON parsing and serialization with zero dependencies.
 Easily ingest or output GeoJSON adhering to the [spec](https://tools.ietf.org/html/rfc7946).